by Nebula Haze

 - CBN is also psychoactive, though much less so than THC

-- The presence of CBN with THC seems to reduce the feelings of anxiety that some people feel with high levels of THC
+- The presence of CBN with THC may reduce the feelings of anxiety that some people feel with high levels of THC

 - Too much CBN can make people feel groggy or sleepy